Our review of Metroid Prime Remastered

 ZERO LASER

-That emphasis on exploration over combat extended to the conscious decision, back in 2002, to limit the player’s combat abilities.
-Rather than full 3D aiming as one might find in a Call of Duty or even the much earlier Nintendo title GoldenEye, the original Prime restricted players to a lock-on and strafe system that greatly narrowed combat options and frustrated a lot of gamers.
+That emphasis on exploration over combat extended to the conscious decision, at its original release, to limit the player’s combat abilities.
+Rather than full 3D aiming as one might find in a Call of Duty, the original Prime restricted players to a lock-on and strafe system that greatly narrowed combat options and frustrated a lot of gamers.

 I was not one of them.
 Indeed, I was grateful that Prime was out here, telling me – just as Killer7 would do a few years later – that I shouldn’t worry so much about battle and instead focus on progression.
 Yes, Prime’s First-Person-Not-Shooter combat was alienating, but that was the point.